peterstansfeld/palavo/README.md

 ![A monitor screen displaying the main coloured traces of a section of the logic levels of various GPIO pins.
 Above the main traces, at the top of the screen is the Palavo logo on the left, and then various adjustable settings.
 Underneath the main traces is a minimap of traces of the whole of each captured channel.
 Beneath the minimap, at the bottom of the screen, is a status bar.](image.jpg)

 Open a serial terminal on your PC.
-I use Minicom with this command line (you may need to change the device - the bit after the `-D`):
+I use `minicom` with this command line (You may need to change the device - the bit after the `-D`.):

 `$ minicom -b 115200 -w -D /dev/ttyACM0`

+(You may need to add carriage returns with 'Ctrl-A U'.)

 Press the 'h' key and something like the following help screen should appear: